 To discuss: the pointlessness of behavioural economics as modified classical economics, when large data applications make this a predictive science

-A population of mis-specfied Bayesian learners?
+In more general contexts, what do we do?
+A population of mis-specified Bayesian learners?
 A bunch of partially informed voters?
 Distributed learners?

-Things to think about here: Bounded rationality, rational inattention, institutions as stable orbits in behavioural systems, devious negotation strategies …
+Things to think about here: Bounded rationality, rational inattention, institutions as stable orbits in behavioural systems, devious negotiation strategies …

 A fecund sub-field.
 See the risk perception page.

 - Roug18: Tim Roughgarden (2018) Complexity Theory, Game Theory, and Economics.
 ArXiv:1801.00734 [Cs, Econ].

 - VRTR17: Melissa A Valentine, Daniela Retelny, Alexandra To, Negar Rahmati, Tulsee Doshi, Michael S Bernstein (2017) Flash Organizations: Crowdsourcing Complex Work by Structuring Crowds As Organizations.
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (pp. 3523–3537).
 ACM

 - ChSu12: Gary Charness, Matthias Sutter (2012) Groups Make Better Self-Interested Decisions.
 Journal of Economic Perspectives, 26(3), 157–176.
 DOI

 - Haus11: Daniel M. Hausman (2011) Mistakes about Preferences in the Social Sciences.
 Philosophy of the Social Sciences, 41(1), 3–25.
 DOI

 - Shar15: Keiran Sharpe (2015) On the Ellsberg Paradox and its Extension by Machina (SSRN Scholarly Paper No. ID 2630471).
 Rochester, NY: Social Science Research Network